stefclaus/stefclaus.github.io/_posts/2019-09-14-javascript_fundamentals_scope_and_hoisting.markdown

 We see LOG: undefined because var gets assigned 'unknown' during the complitaion phase.
 Then it begins the executiton phase step-by-step, which means that when it reaches the console.log line, it is still unknown, but it is known during the return line.

-This gets cleared up when we use let or const.
+What happens when we use const in the same example?
 Consider the same code, but using const:

 ```
 function myFunc () {